All the terminology you need in one place.

 Proof of Work (PoW): A consensus mechanism that requires participants to perform an intensive computational task (solving a mathematical puzzle) to validate transactions and add new blocks to the chain.

 Scalability: The capability of a blockchain to handle a growing number of transactions and host an increasing number of nodes.
+Slippage: The difference between the price of a token when a trade is submitted and the eventual execution price.

 Stablecoin: A token that is backed by a non-volatile reserve asset (such as the US dollar), allowing it to maintain a steady value even when the market fluctuates.